 To help you explore, learn, and get inspired, we’re aiming to provide:

-• two articles per month
+• one article per month

-• one action or writing prompt a month
+• occasional action or writing prompts

 As always, Tweetspeak is about making an impact for people, day by day, and into their futures.
 We invite you to come along.
 Discoveries are waiting to be made.
 And, maybe, a few trips to Mooyah.

 - Where Poetry Lives—Interview with Beekeeper & Poet Sara Eddy - August 16, 2022